The Edge TPU Python library (the

 If you're using the Dev Board or SoM, this library is included in the Mendel system image (just be sure you've updated to the latest software).

-If you're using an accessory device such as the USB Accelerator, you can install the library on your host computer as per the setup instructions for your device.
+If you're using an accessory device such as the USB Accelerator, you can install the Edge TPU Python library as follows:

 Edge TPU API overview